 The Spooner Student Research Fund provides monies to enhance the academic experience and professional growth of students by offering opportunities to engage in research and sponsored activities.
 The program is made possible by an endowment established by the late Charles C. Spooner.
 For this program, sponsored activity is defined as any creative or scholarly activity relevant to a student's program of study.
 Sample proposals can be viewed here.

 Applicants must be currently enrolled as a full-time student in a degree program and have a cumulative grade point average of at least 3.0 for undergraduate and graduate students.
 Applicants must provide evidence of commitment from a faculty member to serve as project advisor and an endorsement of the project by the department (see Cover Page).
-Students who have received Spooner funding during the previous 12-month period are not eligible.

 Per NMU policy, students who participate in the Dependent Children Tuition Program are not eligible to receive additional University-funded scholarships or grants.
 University-funded means any funds deposited at the University where the University makes the decision concerning the recipient.
 This includes the Spooner Grant.
 Contact the Grants and Contracts Office with any questions.

 Students receiving a Spooner Research Grant must enroll for credit in a course directly related to the project such as Special Topics, Directed Study, or Thesis during the award period.

 Spooner Research Grants support projects in which a student is engaged in scholarly research.
 The proposed project must be under the supervision of a faculty advisor and be endorsed by the department.
 The proposed project period must be no longer than 12 months.
 A final report submitted to email@example.com is due by November 1st of the year following the award.

 The maximum award for each project is $500.
 All funds must be encumbered on or before the end date of the grant.

 - Materials & supplies